digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/example_monitoring_setup.rst

 Logstash
 ~~~~~~~~

 Docker containers can specify a log driver to automatically export log information from the container to an aggregating service.
-The example exports log information in `GELF`_, using Logstash as the aggregation point for all GELF streams.
+The example exports log information in GELF, using Logstash as the aggregation point for all GELF streams.
 You can use Logstash to feed many downstream logging data stores, including Elasticsearch, Loki, and Graylog.

 .. literalinclude:: ./monitoring/etc/logstash-docker-compose.yml
    :caption: etc/logstash-docker-compose.yml